copier-org/copier/docs/configuring.md

 migration for a higher version before running a migration for a lower version if the higher one is declared before and the update passes through both).

-They will only run when new version >= declared version > old version.
+They will only run when _new version >= declared version > old version_.
 And only when updating (not when copying for the 1st time).

 If the migrations definition contains Jinja code, it will be rendered with the same